 Taste: vanilla extract, “cookie spice” (ginger, nutmeg, etc.), floral perfume, lemon/tangerine peel, honey, faint maple syrup, very light musty oak

-Finish: medium in length and warmth, sweet & spicy with waves of light vanilla and faint oak
+Finish: medium in length & warmth – sweet & spicy with waves of light vanilla & faint oak

-Overall: This was quite a different profile from the typical Wild Turkey releases.
-Very herbal/floral with light citrus and sweet oak.
-Certainly not the honey/maple, thick vanilla, and super funk bombs you find more commonly.
-In many ways this pour reminds me of Wild Turkey Diamond Anniversary, though I think Diamond is a touch more refined and balanced.
-Still, the 1997 Tradition (export) is an excellent bourbon – especially if you prefer a lighter vanilla/citrus and herbal/floral profile.
-I’m giving this a borderline grade of B/B+.
+In many ways this pour reminds me of Wild Turkey Diamond Anniversary, though I feel Diamond is a touch more refined and balanced.
+Still, the 1997 export Tradition is a damn fine whiskey – especially if you prefer a lighter vanilla/citrus and herbal/floral profile.